Internal Communication ~ 17 min

 Why devote time to an effective internal communication strategy?
 Because your internal communications structure is essentially the nervous system of your company, and without one that’s in good health and functioning smoothly, things will fall apart.

-Productivity, engagement, profitability—these all rely on an organized and well-planned flow of information within the company, to keep its various parts and departments calibrated and running in harmony.
+Productivity, employee engagement, profitability—these all rely on an organized and well-planned flow of information within the company, to keep its various parts and departments calibrated and running in harmony.
 In this post, we’ll set out a 10-step plan for creating a solid internal communication strategy, one that any company can implement and maintain.

-What is an internal employee communication strategy?
+What is an internal communications strategy?

 Where’s the best place to start when it comes to thinking about your internal communication strategy?
 Probably with the definition itself.
 So what is it?
 Well, it deserves mentioning before anything else that times have changed.
-Internal comms was long seen as a one-way, descending information stream from leaders to employees.
+Internal comms strategy was long seen as a one-way, descending information stream from business leaders to employees.

 However, that one-way flow of top-down communication no longer fits the bill.
 The digital workplace, social media, human/digital interactions, as well as new habits and needs have all factored into a new kind of communication that goes in multiple directions and contains multiple channels through which it can flow.
 In short: organizations need to change the way they inform their employees.